 Capture Iconic Images of Africa on a Safari Designed to Enhance Your Photography Skills

 Day 1: Nairobi, Kenya

 Our Kenya photo safari begins in Nairobi, where we transfer to The Emakoko, an atmospheric boutique lodge bordering Nairobi National Park.
-Though it's a mere 40-minute transfer from both of Nairobi's airports, The Emakoko fulfills the vision of its founders, which is to create a place where travelers can commence or complete their safari in the wildlife environment they have traveled so far to enjoy.
+Though it's a mere 40-minutes from both of Nairobi's airports, The Emakoko fulfills the vision of its founders, as a place where travelers can commence or complete a safari in the wildlife environment they have traveled so far to enjoy.
 Here, guests fall asleep to the sounds of Africa—a lion roaring or the cry of a hyena—in stark contrast to the traffic, fire engines and barking dogs that are the normal sounds of the urban night.
 Our safari kicks off with a welcome dinner this evening.